oobrien/allthedocks/README.md

 The map uses the GPX and TSV files here on GitHub, plus a local DB API call to get the visited list and time.

 V1 published late on 3 July 2023.

+V2 published on 6 July 2023 pm, updated S route to include a new docking station and a removal, and P route for a removal.
+To keep the numbers the same, an S was moved to P and S gained an extra docking station at the end.
+Also minor update to S, P and N to fix a number sequence typo.